YANANFENG/BIOLM0051-Introduction-to-Bioinformatics/README.md

 Introduction to Bioinformatics Assignment# BIOLM0051-Introduction-to-Bioinformatics

+This project employs bioinformatics techniques to identify the species origin of four undeclared frozen meat samples (Samples A-D) seized by UK border forces.
+Using DNA barcoding of the mitochondrial cytochrome c oxidase subunit I (COI) gene, we aimed to determine if these samples belong to protected species listed under CITES.

 This repository contains scripts and data used for analyzing DNA sequence data, specifically for the task of identifying species in a set of seized meat samples.
 The analysis includes processing raw FASTQ data, converting it to FASTA, translating sequences to amino acids, and conducting species identification using BLAST and phylogenetic tree construction using EBI tools.

 Directory Structure